jonelo/jacksum/README.md

 Jacksum supports a **versatile bunch of features**.
 For example, it can also **find an algorithm to a hash value** using brute force.
 For a comprehensive list of features please see also [Features](https://github.com/jonelo/jacksum#features) and the [Manpage](https://github.com/jonelo/jacksum/wiki/Manpage).

-Jacksum as a **command line tool** can be integrated in your **file browser**, see also [Integration](https://github.com/jonelo/jacksum#integration), and it can be used as a **library** in your own projects by using its **API**.
+Jacksum is a **command line tool**, and it can be integrated in your **file browser**, see also [Integration](https://github.com/jonelo/jacksum#integration).
+Jacksum can also be used as a **library** in your own projects by using its **API**.
 Jacksum keeps the binary small, because it bundles only what it really needs to do the job.

-Jacksum is a synthetic word made of JAva and ChecKSUM.
+Jacksum is a synthetic word made of JAva and ChecKSUM, because Jacksum is written entirely in **Java**.

 ## System Requirements